eliasgranderubio/dagda/README.md

                             the input docker image name
       -c CONTAINER_ID, --container_id CONTAINER_ID
                             the input docker container id
-      --show_history        the security scan history for the requested docker image will be shown order by date from the newest to oldest
-      -v, --version         show the version message and exit
+      --show_history        the analysis history for the requested docker image will be shown ordered by descending date -v, --version         show the version message and exit
 ```